Stocks put Middle East tensions in rearview mirror, surge to record highs

 All three of the major averages were trading in record territory

-Stocks opened at record highs Thursday morning as investors moved past the recent escalation of tensions in the Middle East.
+Stocks surged to record highs Thursday as investors moved past the recent escalation of tensions in the Middle East.

 Continue Reading Below

 The S&P 500, Dow Jones Industrial Average and Nasdaq Composite were all trading in record territory after shrugging off Iran’s missile attack on U.S. forces on Tuesday evening.

-Futures for the major averages suffered steep losses as footage of the attacks crossed the airwaves, but stocks reversed into positive territory as President Trump de-escalated tensions with a White House speech late Wednesday morning.
+Futures for the major averages suffered steep losses as footage of the attacks crossed the airwaves, but stocks reversed into positive territory as Trump de-escalated tensions with a White House speech late Wednesday morning.

 |Ticker